Ben-Ortiz/rat_in_maze/README.md

 # rat_in_maze
-A simple basic backtracing program written in Python using the library Numpy
+A simple basic backtracing program written in Python using the library Numpy.

 # What I Learned
 * Python: Understood more about classes.